Proleek Dolmen

-Proleek Dolmen is a dolmen (portal tomb) and National Monument located in County Louth, Ireland.
+Proleek Dolmen is a dolmen (portal tomb) and national monument in County Louth, Ireland.

 Location

 Proleek Dolmen is 4.3 km northeast of Dundalk, on the west bank of the Ballymascanlan River.

 History

 The dolmen dates to the Neolithic, around 3000 BC.
 It was used for interments in which the cremated remains were placed in the tomb, often accompanied by grave goods, including tools, beads and pottery.
-The tomb may be aligned so that its portal points toward Slieve Gullion and/or the setting sun at the summer solstice.
+The tomb may be aligned so that its portal points towards Slieve Gullion and/or the setting sun at the summer solstice.

 Local legend claims that the dolmen was carried here by the Scottish giant Para Buidhe Mór Mhac Seoidin (or Parrah Boug MacShagean; "Great Yellow Para, son of Seoidín").
 Para challenged Fionn mac Cumhaill to combat, but Fionn poisoned the nearby river and Para drank from it.
 The Scottish giant was buried at the wedge tomb nearby.

 Another local tradition claims that if a visitor lands three stones atop the dolmen, they will be granted a wish, or will be married within the year.